karris12/cd13926-Building-Generative-AI-Applications-with-Amazon-Bedrock-and-Python-project-solution/README.md

 This project consists of several components:

-1. Terraform configuration for creating:
+1. Stack 1 - Terraform configuration for creating:
    - A VPC
    - An Aurora Serverless PostgreSQL cluster
+   - s3 Bucket to hold documents
+   - Necessary IAM roles and policies

+2. Stack 2 - Terraform configuration for creating:
    - A Bedrock Knowledge Base
    - Necessary IAM roles and policies

-2. A Python script for setting up the Aurora database schema
+3. A set of SQL queries to prepare the Postgres database for vector storage
-3. A Python script for uploading files to an S3 bucket
+4. A Python script for uploading files to an s3 bucket

 The goal is to create a Bedrock Knowledge Base that can leverage data stored in an Aurora Serverless database, with the ability to easily upload supporting documents to S3.
+This will allow us to ask the LLM for information from the documentation.

 ## Prerequisites